-NWMT has helped more than 4,000 families become homeowners in the past six years.
+NWMT has helped more than 5,000 families become homeowners in the past seven years.
 Families all over Montana from Eureka to Ekalaka and from Sidney to Dillon are now homeowners.
 You can be a homeowner, too.
 Start the path to your own front door by signing up for homebuyer education today.

 NeighborWorks Montana is a well-respected, energetic agency that is proud of its achievements.

-Provided homebuyer education to more than 16,017 individuals throughout Montana’s 56 counties over the last eleven years.
+Provided homebuyer education to more than 16,017 individuals throughout Montana’s 56 counties during the past 15 years.

-Made more than 3,028 down payment and closing costs loans over same period.
+Made more than 3,957 down payment and closing costs loans during same period.

 In 2009, saw its Executive Director honored with the HUD statewide Mover and Shaker award for energy and vision in dealing with housing issues.

 In 2009, garnered $600,000 in financial assistance from the Community Development Financial Institution after completing CDFI certification in 2008.

 In 2008, became certified as a Resident-Owned Community technical assistance provider to help residents in manufactured housing parks learn how to own and manage their parks.